-- Students will have the notation "Honors Course" added under the course title on their transcript for any individual course for which they have earned Honors Credit - Students who complete the program will have an "Honors Program Completed" notation added to their transcript - Students who complete the Honors program and who earn a Certificate or Degree will have the notation "Awarded with Honors" on their official transcript - Graduating students who have completed the Honors Program will be recognized in the graduation program and may wear honorary chords as part of their regalia
+- Students will have an "Honors Course" notation added to their transcript for any individual course for which they have earned Honors Credit. - Students completing the program will have an "Honors Program Completed" notation added to their transcript. - Students who complete the Honors program and who earn a Certificate or Degree will have the notation "Awarded with Honors" on their official transcript. - Graduating students who have completed the Honors Program will be recognized in the graduation program and may wear honorary chords as part of their regalia.